 When in West Town, Chicago, you’ll have a hard time making up a plan for you days-off – but that’s just because there’s so much to choose from!
 Gentrification made its move: today, the area booms with restaurants and bars, art galleries and small museums, petite music venues and independent theatres.
 But maybe it’s best if you just meander through the streets, looking into every gateway and patio on your way – you never know where you’ll find a brick cottage or a small orthodox church with long and colorful history.

 West Town is a lovely neighborhood for walking around and learning its dissimilar areas.
 For a faster commute, four stations of Blue Line connect West Town to the rest of Chicago – the good news is that there is direct access to both the Chicago Loop and to O’Hare International Airport.
 Motorists would be glad to know part of Interstate 90 goes through the neighborhood: the Kennedy Expressway will quickly take you in and out of West Town, Illinois.

-Red brick houses for rent in West Town come at higher prices than in other city neighborhoods – probably ‘cause you feel like living at the very heart of the diverse and effervescent Chicago.
+Red brick townhouses for rent with dishwasher in West Town come at higher prices than in other city neighborhoods – probably ‘cause you feel like living at the very heart of the diverse and effervescent Chicago.
 Choose rooms for rent in the direct vicinity of the train stations to be able to travel around the city easily.
 Or how about apartments for rent in West Town with distinctive ethnic texture?
-Ukrainian Village and East Village, Pulaski Park and Near West Side, Wicker Park and the Patch – all have their unique mood and are open for you to experience and explore.
-Choosing apartments for rent in West Town means you’re ready to plunge into a new reality – in it, you can find everything you need for your convenience, comfort, and pleasure.
+Ukrainian Village and East Village, Pulaski Park and Near West Side, Wicker Park, and the Patch – all have their unique mood and are open for you to experience and explore.
+Choosing townhouses for rent in West Town means you’re ready to plunge into a new reality – in it, you can find everything you need for your convenience, comfort, and pleasure.